-E67 Birth E81 Transformation Scope note: This class comprises events that bring into existence any instance of E77 Persistent Item.
+E67 Birth E81 Transformation

+This class comprises events that bring into existence any instance of E77 Persistent Item.

 It may be used for temporal reasoning about things (intellectual products, physical items, groups of people, living beings) beginning to exist; it serves as a hook for determination of a "terminus post quem" or "terminus ante quem".

-Examples: the birth of my child (E67) (fictitious) the birth of Snoopy, my dog (fictitious) the calving of the iceberg that sank the Titanic the construction of the Eiffel Tower (E12) (Tissandier, 1889) In First Order Lo pgic: E63(x) \Rightarrow E5(x) Properties: P92 brought into existence (was brought into existence by): E77 Persistent Item E64 End of Ex istence Subclass of: E5 Event Superclass of: E6 Destruction E68 Dissolution E69 Death E81 Transformation Scope note: This class comprises events that end the existence of any instance of E77 Persistent Item.
+• the birth of my child (E67) (fictitious) --------------------------- -------------------

+- the birth of Snoopy, my dog (fictitious) - the calving of the iceberg that sank the Titanic - the construction of the Eiffel Tower (E12) (Tissandier, 1889)

+P92 brought into existence (was brought into existence by): E77 Persistent Item

+E64 End of Existence

+E6 Destruction

+E68 Dissolution

+E69 Death

+E81 Transformation

+This class comprises events that end the existence of any instance of E77 Persistent Item.

 It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for determination of a "terminus post quem" or "terminus ante quem".
-In cases where substance from an instance of E64 Persistent Item continues to exist in a new form, the process would be documented as instances of E81 Transformation.
-Examples: the death of Snoopy, my dog (fictitious) the melting of the snowman (E6) the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC (E7,E6) (Trell, 1945) In First Order Lo - $E64(x) \Rightarrow E5(x)$ Properties: P93 took out of existence (was taken out of existence by): E77 Persistent Item
+In cases where substance from an instance of E77 Persistent Item continues to exist in a new form, the process would be documented as instances of E81 Transformation.

+- the death of Snoopy, my dog (fictitious)

+- the melting of the snowman (E6)

+- the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC (E7,E6) (Trell, 1945)

+P93 took out of existence (was taken out of existence by): E77 Persistent Item